 - Bugleweed for dogs has qualities as a soothing agent as well.
 It’s believed it can help calm anxious dogs and can be used as a safe sleep aid.
 Bugleweed helps in regulating sleep patterns and can assist in calming uneasy nerves.
 Many believe that this benefit occurs as a result of bugleweed’s capacity for normalizing the heart rate.

 The following standard dosages may be helpful, but your best bet is to work with a Holistic Vet or Professional Herbalist when using this herb since it can affect the thyroid by slowing it.

-Bugleweed is relatively safe to use and can be applied for long-term treatments, but caution should be used on a few fronts.
+Bugleweed for dogs is relatively safe to use and can be applied for long-term treatments, but caution should be used on a few fronts.

 First, it should NOT be used by dogs with hypothyroidism.
 Because this condition involves an under-active thyroid gland and because bugleweed diminishes thyroid gland function, it’s important to be aware of the distinction.

 Also, dogs who are pregnant or nursing should not use bugleweed.
 It is believed that bugleweed may lower blood sugar, so caution should be used when using this herb for dogs with diabetes.
 As always, a cautious approach is always the best approach.

 Using bugleweed is a concern for humans with high blood pressure, TSH stimulating tumors, and osteoporosis so the same caution should be given to dogs or other pets.